 Don’t forget about the invertebrates that eat algae

 While the focus of this article was to highlight the best saltwater fish that eat algae, there are a lot of great invertebrates you can add to your clean-up-crew to help with the task of keeping those algae under control.
-Two popular invertebrates are:
+A few popular invertebrates are:

 What to read next